 Glassdoor has APIs that are only available to their API partner.
 For others who want to scrape Glassdoor data, third-party tools are the first choice.
 In this part, we’ll walk you through how to extract Glassdoor data with an easy-to-use tool, Octoparse.

-Octoparse doesn’t require users to know how to code.
+It doesn’t require users to know how to code.
 Whether you’re an expert in coding or have zero experience in this area, you can apply it to web scraping.
-Please make sure Octoparse is downloaded and installed on your device before we begin.
-When you first open the software, you’ll need to sign up for a free account to log in.
+Octoparse even provides online preset template to scrape Glassdoor data within clicks.

 Target URL: https://www.glassdoor.com/Salary/Amazon-Salaries-E6036.htm